junxiancheh/ip/docs/README.md

 ```
 Splash.
 Added that to the list.
 [D][ ] submit CS2103T project (by: 2/3/2026 23:59)
-Now you have 2 tasks in the list.
+Now you have 2 tasks in the list
 Night night. 😴
 ```